- »Teaching & Learning

 All subjects are delivered by specialist teachers and students have computer access every lesson.
 Rooms throughout the department are equipped with interactive whiteboards.
 The VE Department’s teaching is practically based and many educational visits are undertaken by the department.
 These visits enhance the students' understanding of the subjects they are taught.

 The department is proud of its industrial links which include The Hogs Back Brewery, Go Ape, local care homes and primary schools, the Merlin Group and Procter and Gamble.

-The department also offers a wide range of extra-curricular activities such as Young Enterprise which gives students the opportunity to start and run their own businesses.
+The department also offers a wide range of extra-curricular activities.
 We also take part in national competitions such as The Student Investor Challenge.

 The Head of Vocational, ICT and Business Education is Mr M Powell.